cohmathonc/haemdata/README.md

 ## Documentation

-See the [package website](http://cgt.coh.org/haemdata) for usage with examples, including exporting CSV tables for matlab for instance.
+See the [package website](http://cgt.coh.org/haemdata) for usage with examples, including exporting CSV tables for matlab, for instance.

 ## Installation